George Stephenson High School: Grammar school

 It was called the George Stephenson Grammar School in 1953, at which time it was built on Benton Lane (the Great Lime Road) in West Moor.
 (George Stephenson lived nearby in a cottage when he worked at Killingworth Colliery.)
-The current school site in Killingworth is a replacement that opened in 1970, and was originally known as Killingworth High School, a comprehensive, but eventually took the George Stephenson name from the old school.
-The old school no longer exists as it was demolished in 2004.
+The current school site in Killingworth is a replacement that opened in 1956, and was originally known as Killingworth High School, a comprehensive, but eventually took the George Stephenson name from the old school.

 The headmaster since the opening of the old school in 1953 was Tom W. King, BA.
-He became headmaster of the new school and finally retired around the end of the 1981-1982 school year.
-When he died in 2004 at the age of 94, a plaque reading "Here, from 1956 to 2004, stood a Place of Learning" was placed on the wall of the West Moor Residents Association Community Centre, which now stands on the site of the old grammar school.
+He became headmaster of the new school and finally retired in 1980.
+When he died in 2010 at the age of 94, a plaque reading "Here, from 1956 to 2004, stood a Place of Learning" was placed on the wall of the West Moor Residents Association Community Centre, which now stands on the site of the old grammar school.

-Each year group in the grammar school had 3 streams, L, G, and F. The L stream studied 3 years of Latin, 2 of German, and 5 of French.
-The G stream took German and French.

 The popularity of the grammar school was such that it had expanded over the years from about 350 pupils (the capacity of the original main building) to about 600 (by the addition of prefabricated classrooms at the rear of the school).

 Until 1970 the school had regular morning assemblies for all pupils.
 The school hymn was "Guide Me O Thou Great Redeemer".
 The school motto was Praesis Ut Prosis, "Lead in order to serve."